 \section{Fine Properties for the free boundary problem}

-The major property of the solutions obtained in this section is that streamlines, in particular the free boundary, are graphs.
-This is one of the key ingredients to justify the equivalence between Problem \ref{pb} and Problem \ref{Pb2}.
+The major property of solutions obtained in this section is that the streamlines, in particular the free boundary, are graphs.
+This is one of the key ingredients to justify the equivalence {of} Problem \ref{pb} and Problem \ref{Pb2}.

 The key step towards establishing the graph property for the streamlines is to show that the stream function is monotone in the $x_1$ variable.
 For that we take a specific boundary value on $\p\Omega_{\mu, R}$ for the truncated problem.
-It should be noted that due to the uniqueness of the problem after removing the truncation (cf. Section \ref{secunique}), the solution to the subsonic jet problem does not depend on the boundary data which one takes for the truncated problems.

 In order to state the dependence of solutions on the parameters clearly and make use of the special structure of the equation \eqref{ELpde}, we resume to use the notations introduced in Section \ref{sec:variational}.